Urban Farming 101

 The world's population will reach 10 billion by 2050.
 With the growth of the population, human habitation patterns have also changed.
 In 2008, the population of cities exceeded the populations of rural areas for the first time in history.
 This trend will only become more pronounced in the years to come—in fact the United Nations predicts that by 2030, nearly 5 billion people will be living in cities, mostly in Asia and Africa.
 With population on the rise, taking advantage of unused urban space will create an important source of food–especially when it comes to fresh fruits and vegetables.

-Local has become the latest buzz word on the tongues of foodies everywhere, and there's a reason for the trend.
 Local foods tend to be fresher, meaning they not only taste better, but have higher nutritional contents that are not lost during long-distance cold storage transport.
 With their lack of designated farmland, cities are most susceptible to second-rate produce being delivered from far away.
 Urban farming creates a valuable alternative.

-PRO: Urban farming is good for a city's ecosystem
++ Urban farming is good for a city's ecosystem

-Finally, the presence of urban farming means feeding grounds for bees, butterflies, and other pollinators.
+- Urban farming means feeding grounds for bees, butterflies, and other pollinators.
 As the bee population has decreased dramatically over the past decade, it is more important than ever to create spaces for pollinators to flourish.

-PRO: Urban farming helps rebuild neighborhoods
++ Urban farming helps rebuild neighborhoods

 Urban farming has very distinct social benefits: the presence of urban farms is associated with "improved neighborhood aesthetics, reduced crime, and community cohesion."
 Furthermore, community gardening projects can increase social bonds and foster stronger networks between neighbors.